Oh for a perfect world, where we all have flawless skin.

 Incorrect skin care: Strong alcohols and astringent products can dehydrate the skin, disrupting the acid mantle and causing premature ageing.

-The climate: This can effect the skin much more then you would imagine.
+The climate: This can affect the skin much more than you would imagine.

 - UV can create broken capillaries

 - Over exposure to sunlight will destroy collagen and elastin, thicken the epidermis and cause uneven pigmentation which can cause malignant melanomas,

 - It upsets the acid mantle your skin’s protection, by damaging langerhan cells and creating free radicals.